Five-Star Funds to Avoid

 This fund is a classic example of the quirkiness caused by the time periods that factor into the star rating.
 Investors who bought at inception are still about 70% in the hole, yet this fund still has 5 stars because its horrific bear-market losses are starting to roll off the five-year record.
 The fund's 79% loss in 2000 isn't there, and its 56% loss in 2001 is starting to fade.

-Needless to say, this is a bad investment.
+Needless to say, this is a bad investment and it's one of our two 5-star Analyst Pans.
 It has high expenses of 2.64%, poor long-term returns, and an unimpressive manager.
 I was shocked to see a major business magazine include this fund on its list of the best ways to bet on the second wave of Internet stocks.